 October – the European Parliament approves the European CommissionThe European Parliament votes on whether it can approve the entire new European Commission.

 In November – new European Commission in placeOn 1 November, the new European Commission will begin to work with everything as planned.

 After the EU elections - what happens next?

-On Friday 31 May, the Election Authority established the Swedish election result and allocated the Swedish seats in the European Parliament.
+About a week after the EU elections, the Election Authority established the Swedish election result and the distribution of Swedish seats in the European Parliament.